jchelly/gadgetviewer/README.md

   * FC      - Fortran 90 compiler
   * FCFLAGS - Fortran compiler flags

+By default the configure script will add some compiler flags which are usually helpful.
+These are used in addition to anything you specify with the FCFLAGS and CFLAGS environment variables.
+If this causes problems you can configure with

+--disable-optimization --disable-heap-arrays --disable-openmp

+to prevent it adding extra flags.

 ### OpenMP

 The program can make use of multiple processor cores using OpenMP if your Fortran compiler supports it.
+The configure script should now detect OpenMP if it is available.

-To enable OpenMP add your compiler's OpenMP flag to the FCFLAGS environment variable before running configure (e.g. -fopenmp for gfortran or -qopenmp for ifort).
+If that doesn't work you could try adding your compiler's OpenMP flag to the FCFLAGS environment variable before running configure (e.g.
+-fopenmp for gfortran or -openmp for ifort).

 ### Specifying library locations